-Haines, Alaska is like no other place in the world, tucked up at the end of the Lynn Canal and surrounded by breathtaking mountains and pristine water.
-Haines is great for outdoor enthusiasts, fisherman, skiers, and wildlife viewers.
-Originally called Deshui and home to the Chilkat and Chilkoot Tlingits.
-In the 1870's Presbyterian missionaries established the town site of Haines.
-In 1903 the fist Military Fort in Alaska was established.
-The 2300 residents that reside year round in Haines, rely on the abundance of salmon and foreageble goods to get them through the cold snowy months.
+Haines is great for outdoor enthusiasts, fishermen, skiers, and wildlife viewers.
+Originally called Dei-shu by the Chilkat and Chilkoot Tlingits, the townsite of Haines was established by Presbyterian missionaries in the 1870's.
+In 1903, the first military fort in Alaska was established.
+The 2300 residents who reside year-round in Haines rely on the abundance of salmon and forgeable foods to get them through the cold, snowy months.

 To learn more about Haines check out these websites: